AlaSQL/alasql/README.md

 ### Known Bugs

+1. Negative numbers (uniminus) are not implemented yet
+2. Dates sorting and comparing
-1. Semicolon with multiple statements
+3. Semicolon with multiple statements
-2. ORDER BY clause on three or more UNIONS
+4. ORDER BY clause on three or more UNIONS
-3. AVG() does not work
+5. AVG() does not work
-4. There are many of others.
-Please, [give me a chance](https://github.com/agershun/alasql/issues) to fix them
+6. There are many of others.
+Please, [give me a chance](https://github.com/agershun/alasql/issues) to fix them.
+Thank you!

 ### Future Plans

 Read my [to do](TODO.md) page